With the popularity of electronic dance music (EDM) over the past 20 years, DJs are spanning the entertainment scene, even in Grand Rapids.

 Damien Allen, aka DJ Composition, isn’t just a Grand Rapids-based DJ—he’s also a podcaster, radio host, and event promoter.

-The now 37-years-old Allen began DJing at age 13 when he hung around a local (now closed) record store, Jammin’ CDs & Tapes, often doing small chores just so he could take in the experience and atmosphere.
+The 30-something-year-old Allen began DJing at age 13 when he hung around a local (now closed) record store, Jammin’ CDs & Tapes, often doing small chores just so he could take in the experience and atmosphere.

 “I had to pay some dues, just to be around the equipment and learn what was going on,” Allen said.
 “There wasn’t an internet or a YouTube you could just type in and get info.”